 What's the commute like?

 Irvine/Newport: roughly 25–45 minutes depending on timing.
 LA: 1.5–2+ hours.
 I-5 is notoriously heavy at peak hours.
-Best suited for remote-flexible or locally employed residents.
+The commute math favors working locally; LA is a long haul.

 How does SJC compare to Dana Point?

-Dana Point has direct beach and harbor access with the ongoing harbor revitalization — high energy, rising prices.
+Dana Point has direct beach and harbor access with the ongoing harbor revitalization, bringing high energy and rising prices.
 SJC trades ocean proximity for more space, deeper history, and equestrian culture.
 Both are now premium South OC markets; SJC offers more land per dollar.

 Ethan Hauptli is a California-licensed REALTOR® (CA DRE #02191280) at Real Broker (CA DRE #02022092).
 This city guide is editorial content published by Venture: Orange County and is not a solicitation for the purchase or sale of any specific property.
 Information is general and does not constitute real estate, legal, financial, or tax advice.
 Consult a qualified professional before making decisions.